vidyar/shippabledocs1/sources/config.rst

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 So you can use SQLite, if you do not want to test your code behaviour with other databases.

-Sample Python code using `SQLite <https://github.com/Shippable/sqlite-buildsample>`_.
+Sample python code using `SQLite <https://github.com/Shippable/sqlite-buildsample>`_.

 Elastic Search